Ashok-vishwakarma/Tinder-Node/learn-topic.md

 -- you can install nodemon to not run again and again npm i -g nodemon

 --you may change in script of package.json

+-- notess

+-difference between CJS and EJS
+-require flow and how it work
+-middleware
+-how its executation done when we use next() -difference between app.use and app.all